aurelia-contrib/aurelia-dialog-lite/README.md

 2. give users total control on CSS and layout.
 3. properly trap focus, prevent users from using Tab and Enter to hit button/anchor on the background DOM behind the active dialog.

-## Should I migrate to aurelia-dialog-lite?
+### Should I migrate to aurelia-dialog-lite?

-If aurelia-dialog did not trouble you.
-Don't migrate.
+There are breaking changes, if aurelia-dialog did not trouble you, don't migrate.

 For users who absolutely need proper focus trap, or have strong need for the CSS customization, aurelia-dialog-lite is a good fit.